Are you struggling to groom your Pomeranian?

 When you get out of bed in the morning, if your hair is extra tousled then running a brush over the surface only tamps the knots down.

 What you need is a good comb through to work the tangles out.

 The same is also true for a Pomeranian.

-Having fun rolling on the carpet and running through grass, naturally leads to static or sticks building up in the coat which can cause it to knot.
+Having fun rolling on the carpet and running through the grass, naturally leads to static or sticks building up in the coat which can cause it to knot.

-Again the answer is regular attention, so get into a routine of picking up your Pom and putting them on a table that’s a comfort height to work from.
+Again the answer is regular attention, so get into a routine of picking up your Pom and putting them on a table that’s a comfortable height to work from.
 (You may wish to cover the surface with a towel to stop the dog slipping and keep things hygienic.)